 IT Complexity

-With appliance-based security, deploying and maintaining appliances from multiple security vendors is expensive and difficult, requiring continuous patching, updates, and hardware upgrades.
+With appliance-based security, maintaining appliances from multiple vendors is expensive and difficult, requiring continuous patching and upgrades.

 Cloud-based security consolidates point products into an integrated platform; there's no hardware or software to buy or manage.